What is Chiropractic?

 Conditions Helped By Chiropractic

 Remember that chiropractors treat the cause of your pain, not just the pain as a drug would by covering up the symptoms.
-Many conditions occur as a result of the stress to the spine and nervous system from the vertebral subluxation.
-These can be painful conditions, such as low back pain, sciatica, headaches, neck pain, leg or arm pain and numbness, and can be acute or chronic, depending on how long the spine has been compromised.
-Spinal curves and muscle imbalances are often a common consequence of chronic vertebral subluxation.
+These can be painful conditions, such as low back pain, sciatica, headaches, neck pain, TMJ, leg or arm pain, and can be acute or chronic, depending on how long the spine has been compromised.
+Spinal curves and muscle imbalances are often a common consequence of chronic spinal adaptation.

-Other people, including children, may manifest their symptoms with conditions such as ear infections, colic, asthma, premenstrual syndrome and digestive problems.
-These are signs that the body’s immune system is not working well directly or indirectly due to stresses that the body and nervous system are under.
-For example, when a female with low back pain has the mobility restored to her spine with chiropractic adjustments, often one of the “side effects” is the improvement or disappearance of her premenstrual pain.
-This occurs because the nerves that cause low back pain are the same nerves that supply the female reproductive system, and once the stress is removed, the body can work better and without nerve interference!
-Many people report relief with digestive problems after receiving chiropractic care.
+While under chiropractic care, many people report relief with other seemingly non-related issues.
+For example, when a female with low back pain has the mobility and function restored to the low back with chiropractic adjustments and appropriate exercise, often one of the “side effects” is the improvement or disappearance of her premenstrual pain.
+This occurs because the spinal nerves that cause low back pain originate from the same spinal area for nerves that supply the female reproductive system.
+Many people also will report relief with digestive problems after receiving chiropractic care.
 Research over the last several years has studied chiropractic care for children with colic and found that symptoms often are relieved in just a few visits.
-More research is coming for children with ear infections and asthma as more and more chiropractic patients report good results with chiropractic care.
-By removing the nerve interference, the body can work better.
+More research is coming for children with ear infections and asthma as more and more chiropractic patients report relief with chiropractic care.
+Chiropractors understand that when you make the body move and function better, you feel better and can participate in your activities of daily living with more ease and comfort !